 In celebration of ‘Girls in ICT Day’, WiTT invited Averil Macdonald OBE to lead her “People Like Me” workshop — a novel approach to figuring out how different types of people succeed in science, technology and engineering and where they will be happiest, using adjectives to describe their personalities and aptitudes, rather than the jobs themselves.

 Traditional STEM outreach and engagement activities have a limited impact on girls and other young people who are under-represented in the STEM workforce.
 Averil, Professor, past-Diversity lead for nine University physics departments in the South East of England (SEPnet), issued a report titled “Not for People Like Me” for WISE (Women in Science and Engineering), sponsored by Network Rail, that triggered her subsequent launch of the “People Like Me” initiative.

-The session will comprise a brief introduction to the workshop followed by a short 10-minute quiz that everyone (all attendees including mums & daughters), will take answering questions about themselves to uncover their natural apptitudes.
-Analysis of your quiz results will lead into a short careers talk around study and career options.
-After the session, attendees will receive a flyer (PDF) of careers based upon the various ‘types’ described in the session.
+The session included a brief introduction to the workshop followed by a short 10-minute quiz to uncover natural aptitudes.
+Analysis of the quiz results then led into a short careers talk around study and career options.
+A document of careers options based upon the various ‘types’ described in the session is here:

 The WiTT Board

 From the ITU: Why Girls in ICT Day?